Last Updated: January 20, 2021.

 "Personal Information" is any information relating to an Individual, including Internet Protocol addresses, information contained in cookies, and navigational data.
 This type of information is used for the purposes of gathering data to provide improved administration of our Services, and to improve the quality of your experience when interacting with our Services.

-“Third Party” is any company, natural or legal person, public authority, agency, or body other than the Individual, TrialSpark or TrialSpark’s Agents.
+"Third Party" is any company, natural or legal person, public authority, agency, or body other than the Individual or TrialSpark.